 In early June 2007, Luca Toni walks into a hotel in the middle of Munich to face the German media.
 He is sat next to a familiar face and a man who reminds him of the greatest night in his career.

 On Toni’s left bicep there is a tattoo which simply says “Berlino”.
-It was in the German capital that the the tall forward capped off the best season of his career and became a world champion.
-Meanwhile as Toni and co celebrated, Franck Ribery was coming to terms with the cruellest of defeats after being the standout young player of the tournament.
+It was in the German capital that the forward capped off the best season of his career and became a world champion with Italy.
+As Toni and co celebrated, Franck Ribery was coming to terms with the cruellest of defeats after being the standout young player of the tournament.

 It was surprising that it took a year for the pair to be reunited.
 Both were in high demand following the Berlin final, especially Toni.
 Having made his breakthrough at Palermo, the Modena native moved to Fiorentina ahead of the 2005/06 season for €10 million.
 He would go onto have one of the great seasons in modern Calcio history.